Uberspace/manual/source/basics-ssh.rst

   Number of key(s) added: 1

-  Now try logging into the machine, with:   "ssh 'eliza@dolittle.uberspace.de'" and check to make sure that only the key(s) you wanted were added.
+  Now try logging into the machine, with:   "ssh 'isabell@stardust.uberspace.de'" and check to make sure that only the key(s) you wanted were added.

 From now on you'd have to enter the passphrase of your private key whenever you're about to connect to an account where this key is used, but: